AGPO93/AGPO93.github.io/_projects/2019-01-30-openworld.markdown

 I created this low poly world to demonstrate this system; it currently holds static assets such as trees and rocks, but it also spawns NPCs that patrol areas, follow, and attack the player.

+Have a look at the source code [here](https://github.com/AGPO93/OpenWorld).

 <br>[![Open World System Demo](https://i.gyazo.com/ea19ae122aaeed3cb68843e99cc508d7.gif)](https://gyazo.com/ea19ae122aaeed3cb68843e99cc508d7)

 <br>